abp-filters/abp-filters-anti-cv/README.md

 ## License

 This project is free, open source, and licensed under GPLv3.
-See [LICENSE](https://gitlab.com/eyeo/sandbox/abp-filters-anti-cv/-/blob/master/LICENSE)for details.
+See [LICENSE](https://gitlab.com/eyeo/sandbox/abp-filters-anti-cv/-/blob/master/LICENSE) for details.

 ## Contributing